How does pomegranate juice help lower blood pressure?

 - Cut the pomegranate in half.

-- Put the seeds in a blender and blend gently for 5-15 seconds, just enough to release the juice without crushing the seeds.
+- Place the seeds in a blender and blend gently for 5-15 seconds, just enough to release the juice without crushing the seeds.
 Blending too much can make the liquid lumpy and difficult to drink.

 - Filter the water through a sieve, use a spoon to gently press to get all the juice.